 The other piece of your mortgage approval is making sure you’re in good financial shape to take on a mortgage and present a strong offer to sellers and their agents.
 That’s where our Power Buying Process comes in.

 Preapproval has been a mortgage industry standard for a while, but the term means different things depending on who is doing the preapproval.
-Our Power Buying Process has three distinct levels so buyers and sellers know exactly what they’re getting.
+Our Power Buying Process has distinct levels so buyers and sellers know exactly what they’re getting.

 In a Prequalified Approval, we pull your credit to get a look at your median FICO® Score and any outstanding debts.
 We also ask for verbal or written estimates of income and assets you want to use to qualify for the mortgage.
 From this, we’re able to get your debt-to-income ratio (DTI) to help you estimate the maximum loan amount you could afford.

 The key here is that, because your income and assets aren’t verified, this is just an estimate.
 We strongly recommend that all our clients take the next step and get a Verified Approval.